-If you’ve spent any amount of time in a self-storage facility office, you may be familiar with the crushing feeling of Paper Overload.
+If you’ve spent any amount of time in a storage facility office, you may be familiar with the crushing feeling of Paper Overload.
 Thankfully, email offers a solution to your excess paper problem.
 If you haven’t yet been inspired to make the switch for tracking and distributing documents to your tenants, check out some of these ways email can make your life easier.

 Email saves time and effort.